U.N. nuclear watchdog could be in North Korea within weeks of a deal

-UNITED NATIONS (Reuters) - The United Nations atomic watchdog said on Tuesday that if a deal was reached with North Korea to give up its nuclear programme then it would be ready to send in inspectors within weeks - if asked - to verify and monitor denuclearization.
+UNITED NATIONS (Reuters) - The United Nations atomic watchdog said on Tuesday that if a deal was reached with North Korea to give up its nuclear programme then it would be ready to send in inspectors within weeks - if asked - to verify and monitor denuclearisation.

 International Atomic Energy Agency (IAEA) Director-General Yukiya Amano told the U.N.
 Security Council that the IAEA was the only international organization equipped to carry out the job “in an impartial, independent and objective manner.”